abelakponine/ZuppySecure/Java/Readme.md

         Method: zuppy.sign(String data, PrivateKey); // this is used to sign the input data and it returns an encrypted String of the signature
         Method: zuppy.verify(String data, String signature, PublicKey); // this method decrypts the encryption of the signature then verifies it, it returns a boolean (true|false)

+5. Get PublicKey

+       Method: zuppy.getKeyPair().getPublic(); // this method is used to retrieve publicKey from keyPair